nijavarghese/healthcare_Website/README.md

 # healthcare_Website

-# this is a demo webiste which let's doctor/nurse to login and add/update/delete a patient which is stored in the database.
+# This is a demo website that allows doctors and nurses to log in and add/update/delete patients records stored in the database.

-# here the login username and password is already stored in the database and password is generated using MD5
+# Here the login username and password are already stored in the database and the password is generated using MD5

 # password and login information provided in the readme.txt

+# You need to download the XAMPP server to run your database connection